Italian Sausage and White Beans with Sage

-Italian Sausage and White Beans with Sage get extra flavor by finishing in the Instant Pot or slow cooker with tomatoes and ground fennel.
-If you’re watching carbs, double the sausage and use less beans for a more carb-conscious dish.
+Sausage and White Beans with Sage get extra flavorful by finishing in the Instant Pot or slow cooker with tomatoes and ground fennel.
+This tasty combination of sausage and beans has just 14 net carbs per serving, but if you prefer even fewer carbs just double the sausage and use less beans.

-PIN the Italian Sausage and White Beans recipe to try it later!
+PIN Sausage and White Beans with Sage to try it later!

 What ingredients do you need for this recipe?